hyn/git-helpers/readme.md

 With the option `--up` you can specify what part of the previous version you'd like to see in the suggested input, choose between major, minor or patch.

+### gh changelog

+With the `gh changelog` command you are able to generate changelogs between versions quite easily.
+Please do understand this is a simple parsed commit history between two versions.

+The command will loop through all your repositories, find all tags and will auto generate a diff log file in a specified sub folder (use `--path` option to override the default value "changelogs").
+Please note any existing files will be removed before writing into them!

+As with some of the other commands you can use the argument to filter the directories and use `-f` to force creating changelogs if you have open changes in the directory.